jasonvan/prexel/README.md

     https://www.sublimetext.com/

-After downloading and installing Sublime Text, navigate to the "Packages" folder for Sublime Text.
+After downloading and installing Sublime Text, in your file system (e.g., Windows Explorer), navigate to the "Packages" folder for Sublime Text.
 This is where Sublime Text installs all third-party plugins.
 The "Packages" directory location for various operating systems can be found below.

 **Windows**